Easy Eggplant Parmesan

 How to Make Eggplant Parmesan

 When prepping the eggplant, remove the ends and slice the eggplant into 1/2 inch thick slices.
-Place the sliced eggplant flat on a baking tray and dust both sides with salt.
+Place the sliced eggplant flat on a baking tray and dust both sides with a light dusting of salt.
 Allow the eggplant to rest at room temperature for 30-40 minutes.
 The salt will draw out any excess moisture or bitterness from the eggplant.
-Give the eggplant a gentle rinse under cold water and pat it dry with a paper towel.
+Pat the eggplant dry with a paper towel.
 Once you complete this step you are ready to bread the eggplant.

 After the eggplant is breaded, you will fry the eggplant in canola or vegetable oil.
 Be sure the oil reaches 375 degrees before adding the breaded eggplant.
 Plus, you will only add 2-3 pieces of breaded eggplant to the hot oil at a time to prevent overcrowding the pan.
 Overcrowding reduces the oils temperature and you run the risk of the eggplant getting soggy vs. crispy.
 Place the golden brown eggplant on a paper towel to absorb any excess oil.
 Repeat until all of the eggplant is fried.
-This recipe serves 5 people about 3-4 pieces of fried eggplant.
+This recipe serves 5 people about 2 pieces of fried eggplant.
+Serving will vary based on the size of your eggplant.
 Please see below for nutritional information.

 Leftovers can be store in an airtight container in the refrigerator for three to four days.
 Reheat in the microwave until heated through.
 Enjoy leftovers in a baked eggplant parmesan sandwich or try adding the eggplant to a bed of cooked pasta for a fun and tasty twist.